UW-Oshkosh is heading back to the title game of the NCAA Division III Men's Basketball Championship for the second year in a row.

 Francis added a layup to extend the Thunder advantage to 20-15 midway through the opening period and maintained a lead until a three-point play from Duax knotted the score at 24 with just over seven minutes to go in the first half.

-Luke Peters provided Wheaton College a 34-28 cushion with 4:40 left before intermission, but UW-Oshkosh responded with its game-changing 14-0 scoring run that began with a Fravert layup.
+Luke Peters provided Wheaton College a 34-28 lead with 4:40 left before intermission, but UW-Oshkosh responded with its game-changing 14-0 scoring run that began with a Fravert layup.
 Flynn continued the run with a pair of free throws ahead of a 3-pointer from Boots, a layup and a pair of free throws by Wittchow and another 3-pointer from Boots that preceeded a Wheaton College timeout with the Titans owning a 42-34 lead.

 UW-Oshkosh went on to lead by at least 10 points for the last 11:28 of the game.
-A Wittchow 3-pointer increased the Titan advantage to 85-69 with 7:35 to play.
-UW-Oshkosh then surpassed the 100-point mark on the first of two Boots free throws at the 2:32 mark before owning their largest lead of 21 points at 104-81 following a 3-pointer from Wittchow with 87 seconds remaining.
+A Wittchow 3-pointer increased the Titans' advantage to 85-69 with 7:35 to play.
+UW-Oshkosh then surpassed the 100-point mark on the first of two Boots free throws at the 2:32 mark before owning its largest lead of 21 points at 104-81 following a 3-pointer from Wittchow with 87 seconds remaining.

 UW-Oshkosh went into Friday ranked 13th in the country with a +8.9 average rebounding margin and a 1.46 assist-to-turnover ratio while listing 18th nationally in blocks and 19th in both made 3-pointers and turnovers per game.

 Wheaton College entered the national semifinals ranked 12th in the nation in made free throws (503), 17th in field goal percentage defense (.398), 18th in blocks (138) and 19th in made 3-pointers (305).